 1. Monthly Cost on Utilities

 Remember that in addition to paying rent, you may need to pay for utilities such as water, waste management and electricity.
 While some rental properties include the cost of some or all utilities in the rent, not all will do so.
-Hence, you have to factor in these on your estimated monthly expenses on rental accommodation.
-For example, apartments in a small housing complex will typically share a common water supply from a water borehole so the rent here may include cost of water supply.
-Whereas, a stand-alone home on the other hand will require separate budgeting for water supply as this is not commonly be included in the rent.
+Hence, you have to factor these into your estimated monthly expenses for rental accommodation.
+For example, apartments in a small housing complex will typically share a common water supply from a water borehole so the rent here may include the cost of water supply.
+Whereas, stand-alone homes on the other hand will require separate budgeting for water supply as this is not commonly included in the rent.
 Expenses on utilities will also vary from one neighbourhood to another and may be affected by your utilisation levels.
 Be sure to have a good idea of what you will be spending on your utilities and see how this affects your budget to spend on rent.

 2. Know Your Other Expenses

 Other than your monthly cost on utilities, you will have other monthly expenses to factor in when estimating your budget for a rental property.
 For instance, you may have monthly costs associated with tax on a rental property, transport, general upkeep, loan repayments, internet expenses, entertainment expenses and so on.
 These all add up to some significant amounts that should be watched and considered when coming up with your budget for your rental home.
 In addition to known costs and expenses, it is always a good financial practice to plan for savings and investments.
 This too should be factored into your calculations as you work out how much rent is ideal for you.